 So who are the Kalash?
 Even though nobody really has a definite answer to this question, there are two mainstream versions.
-The first and the most popular one, comes from the Kalash oral tradition and states that they are offsprings of the army of Alexander the Great’s soldiers.
+The first and the most popular one comes directly from the Kalash oral tradition and states that they are offsprings of Alexander the Great’s soldiers.

 Kalash in written records